DavidKneidinger/emma-tracker/README.md

 # Detection parameter
 detection: True
+detection_parameters:
   use_lifted_index: True
   min_size_threshold: 10  # min number of grid cells for an object to be detected
   heavy_precip_threshold: 6.8  # mm/h use 99th percentile of precip product
   moderate_precip_threshold: 1.0
   min_nr_plumes: 1  # number of heavy precipitation plums
   lifted_index_percentage_threshold: 0.1
   lifted_index_threshold: -2  # K

 # Tracking parameter
 tracking: True
+tracking_parameters:
   main_lifetime_thresh: 4  # min number of hours for an MCS in the mature state
   main_area_thresh: 3500  # min area for a system to be in the mature state
   nmaxmerge: 5  # maximum number of objects to merge in a single timestep

 # Post-processing / Filtering
 # This section controls the physics-based filtering logic